 - A statement about how the addendum changes the rights, obligations, or remedies of a party, with a reference to the relevant paragraph number in the mandatory use form

 - A statement that the form is not a mandatory TREC form

 - A statement that TREC rules prohibit real estate license holders from giving legal advice.

-Texas REALTORS® have exclusive access to more than 100 forms for various types of real estate transactions not covered by mandatory TREC forms, including residential and commercial forms.
+Members of Texas REALTORS® have exclusive access to more than 130 forms for various types of real estate transactions not covered by mandatory TREC forms, including residential and commercial forms.
 See if there is a form already available for your transaction in the forms section of texasrealestate.com.